ttimbers/review-my-pull-request/README.md

 1. Click the green "**Use this template**" button in this repository to obtain a copy of it for yourself (do not fork it).

-2. Go to Repository Settings > Actions > General > under "Workflow permissions" make sure read and write permissions are enabled and also GitHub Actions is able to create and approve Pull Requests
+2. Go to Repository Settings > Actions > General > under "Workflow permissions" make sure read and write permissions are enabled and also GitHub Actions is able to create and approve Pull Requests.
+Under "Actions permissions" select "Allow all actions and reuseable workflows".

 3. Create a remote branch named `pr` (this will use GitHub Actions to create a pull request for you to review in this repository).